Mario-Mellek/C_programming_language/PID & PPID/README.md

 - Executing a program:

 - exec.c: The system call execve allows a process to execute another program (man 2 execve).
 Note that this system call does load the new program into the current process’ memory in place of the “previous” program: on success execve does not return to continue the rest of the “previous” program.
+- The environ variable is an array of strings that contains the environment variables